What does a Decorator do?

 - Stress: Meeting deadlines and client expectations can be stressful.

-- Competition: The field is competitive, with many aspiring decorators.
+- Competition: The field can be competitive, with many designers vying for jobs.

 What is the job outlook for a Decorator?